Take the hard work out of revising and get in great shape for your exams with our study habits and revision methods

 You don’t need to study in the same place every time – moving about will help keep your mind fresh.
 But wherever you end up, make sure it’s tidy and comfy with lots of natural light.

-Trapmoneybenny suggests you should "remove distractions and focus, Turn off your phone, disable your internet, discipline yourself and get stuck in".
+It's important that you don't have any distractions.
+Trapmoneybenny suggests you should "turn off your phone, disable your internet and get stuck in".

 "The fundamental step is to get yourself organised.
 Have you got a tidy workspace?
 If you think you work better in a clean environment, organise your room as well!
-Organise loose sheets by chapter in folders, a to-do-list for things to do today etc," says Kangaroo17.
+Organise loose sheets and have a to-do-list," says Kangaroo17.

-Keep a bottle of water and some healthy snacks close by as well – brain food such as fruit, nuts and the like will help fuel you through your study sessions.
+Keep a bottle of water and some healthy snacks close by as well – brain food such as fruit and nuts will help to fuel you through your study sessions.

 3. Define your study objectives and plan ahead